akka/akka/akka-docs/src/main/paradox/common/circuitbreaker.md

 @@snip [application.conf](/akka-docs/src/test/scala/docs/circuitbreaker/CircuitBreakerDocSpec.scala) { #config }

-The breaker is created on first access with the same name, subsequent lookups will return the same circuit breaker instance.
+The circuit breaker is created on first access with the same name, subsequent lookups will return the same circuit breaker instance.
 Looking up the circuit breaker and using it looks like this:

 Scala